comotion/VSF/README.rst

 At this point, you should only need to reload your varnish configuration.

 You may want to modify config.vcl to fit your needs.
-Remember that paths must be hardcoded and absolute.

 The Architecture
 ================